naavaparta/naavaparta/_notes/Income Inequality and Social Problems.md

 ***

 Does it matter if the situation is truly inequal or if it is a matter of perception? *When you're accustomed to privilege, equality feels like oppression*?
-Consider [[The Incels]].

-Also, is there a link between being an incel and income inequality?
+Also, is there a link between being the number of [[The Incels]] and income inequality?
 I would hypothesize that yes, there is.